simonmichael/hledger_site/FAQ.md

 <!--
-I'd rather maintain this in org mode.
+20190418: I'd rather maintain this in org mode.
-As of 20190418 github (org-ruby ?) doesn't render org well;
-it converts to "smart" quotes/hyphens, and misrenders =--drop=.
-This would make our docs look bad when viewed on github.
+But this would make our docs look bad when viewed on github, since github (org-ruby ?) converts to "smart" quotes/hyphens, and misrenders =--drop=.
-They are intended to be viewed on hledger.org, which avoids these problems.
+Our docs are intended to be viewed on hledger.org, not on github.
-Still, keeping it in markdown for now.
+But it's reason enough to stick with markdown.
 -->

-## hledger & Ledger
+## Project

-### History
+### How/why was hledger started ?

-I discovered John Wiegley's [Ledger](http://ledger-cli.org) in 2006, and was very happy to find this efficient command-line reporting tool with a transparent data format.
+I ([Simon Michael](http://joyful.com)) discovered John Wiegley's [Ledger](http://ledger-cli.org) in 2006,
+and was very happy to find this efficient command-line reporting tool with a transparent data format.

 Initially, I used it to generate time reports for my job.